Fabiii05/Discord.py-basic-setup/README.md

 # Discord.py-basic-setup
-Main setup to start your own Discord bot.
+Basic setup to start your own Discord bot.